bensaufley/bensaufley-dot-com-astro/src/pages/resume.md

 - **Technical Lead** _Jan 2015 – Aug 2017_
 - **Web Designer & Front-End Developer** _2013 – Jan 2015_

-Software engineer, beginning as a designer/developer and growing into a full-stack subject matter expert for a large portion of the company’s consumer-facing code and infrastructure.
-Provided technical leadership, code review and standards, career growth support, and architectural leadership.
-Lead the development of two microservices that replaced the front end of the Rails monolith, significantly improving performance, using Go and isomorphic React with TypeScript; and helped to lay the foundations and launch Kotlin-based third-party APIs with embeddable React widgets.
+Quickly developed into a full-stack subject matter expert for a large portion of the company’s consumer-facing code and infrastructure.
+Technical/architectural leadership, code review and standards, and career growth support.
+Led the development of microservices that replaced the front end of a legacy Rails monolith, significantly improving technical and business metrics, with Go and isomorphic React in TypeScript.
+Helped to lay the foundations and launch Kotlin-based third-party APIs with embeddable React widgets.

 <p style="text-align: center;">~</p>

 **Millennium Partners Sports Club Management, LLC** _2009 – 2013_
 **Online Marketing Designer & Developer** _Boston, MA_

-Sole in-house developer and digital designer, working in collaboration with print designer.
-Designed, developed, and sent thousands of emails per week to club members, employees, and prospects, in addition to developing, maintaining and improving web pages and web applications.
-Created and maintained database-backed web applications for a number of purposes including member communications and class scheduling.
+Sole in-house developer and digital designer.
+Independently designed, developed, and sent thousands of emails weekly to club members, employees, and prospects.
+Managed web pages and applications, creating and maintaining database-backed solutions for member communications and class scheduling.

 ---